MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/lines.md

 This handler needs to check for the existence of the `SKCanvasView` object because the event handler is first called when the `SelectedIndex` property of the `Picker` is set to 0 in the XAML file, and that occurs before the `SKCanvasView` has been instantiated.

-The `PaintSurface` handler accesses a generic method for obtaining the two selected items from the `Picker` views and converting them to enumeration values:
+The `PaintSurface` handler obtains the two enumeration values from the `Picker` views:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)